jbossdemocentral/service-interconnect-sandbox-demo/README.md

 oc delete pod <podname>
 ```

-- Congratulations!
+Congratulations!
 You successfully used Red Hat Service Interconnect to build a secure service network between services on two different environments and allowed application to connect and communicate over the secure network.
+To learn more visit our [website](https://developers.redhat.com/products/service-interconnect/overview)